mitsuba-renderer/drjit/README.md

   matrices, complex numbers, quaternions, etc.).

 * **Non-viral**.
 Dr.Jit is licensed under the terms of the 3-clause BSD license.

-To the author's knowledge, nothing quite like it exists, although there are of course many vectorization techniques (Autovectorization, expression templates), frameworks (Eigen, XLA, Numba, Agner Fog's vector classes) and AD tools (PyTorch, Tensorflow, Jax) that provide subsets of the above functionality.

 ## Cloning